FAIRmat-NFDI/pynxtools/docs/how-tos/using-pynxtools-test-framework.md

     nxdl : str
-        Name of the NXDL application definition that is to be tested by this reader plugin (e.g. NXfoo), without the file ending .nxdl.xml. reader : class
+        Name of the NXDL application definition that is to be tested by this reader plugin (e.g. NXfoo), without the file ending .nxdl.xml. reader : str
-        Name of the class of the reader (e.g.READERFoo) files_or_dir : class
+        Name of the class of the reader (e.g. "foo") files_or_dir : class
         Name of the class of the reader. tmp_path : pytest.fixture